 - 10% Trendy Content (Status, Opinion Video, Re-shares, Repurposed)

 Create Content for every stage

 You have to create content for every stage in your buyer’s journey.

 The early stage: Awareness is consists of Top-of-the-funnel content like eye-catching videos, infographics, data, and actionable lists.

-Take a look at this social content from a leading brand Teer in Bangladesh that resemble the awareness stage.
-This type of content works well, when audience has little or no interest in your product.
+Take a look at this social content from a leading brand Teer in Bangladesh that resembles the awareness stage.
+This type of content works well when the audience has little or no interest in your product.

 The mid-stage: Consideration is consists of Industry oriented content, analysis, reports, guides (like this!) to help the audience solve a problem.
 It happens when the audience has little interest in your product/ brand.

 While it’s important to create content for your every sales stage.
-In order to see the result of your marketing effort, you need to look back and evaluate how each content contributed to your ultimate goal of meeting KPI’s.
-Which content gets more traffic, which content gets more newsletter signup and which content get more lead/ customer conversion.
+In order to see the result of your marketing effort, you need to look back and evaluate how each content contributed to your ultimate goal of meeting KPIs.
+Which content gets more traffic, which content gets more newsletter signup, and which content gets more lead/ customer conversion.

 This is just a basic framework for your content marketing need.
 If you’re looking to craft the full content marketing strategy for your business in Bangladesh and